 - Companies can now deduct up to 25 percent of their charitable gifts and food donations made during 2020.

 - The law removes required minimum distributions from retirement plans.
 However, you can still make charitable gifts from these accounts to reduce your taxable income for 2020.

 We understand many are experiencing hardship during these times, but if you are in a position to donate, we need your help.
 Individual gifts to Respiratory Health Association support programs helping those living with lung diseases like chronic obstructive pulmonary disease (COPD), asthma, pulmonary fibrosis and lung cancer.
 As you may know, people with these conditions are at a greater risk of serious illness if they get COVID-19.
 To address these concerns, we continue to expand our resources for vulnerable populations during the pandemic.

-We have developed guides about COVID-19 and COPD and asthma.
-And we’ve created updated information about smoking as a risk factor for severe effects from the coronavirus and updated tips to help you quit smoking or vaping.
+We have added new educational resources, highlighted by a monthly webinar series to address important lung health issues.
+In November, we hosted another webinar series for people living with COPD, their caregivers, and families.
+We also continue to develop resources to help people living with lung disease — like guidance about COVID-19 and COPD and asthma.
+And we’ve created updated information about smoking as a risk factor for severe effects from the coronavirus and updated tips to help you quit smoking or vaping, along with offering our smoking cessation programs virtually.
 We’re also working to assess and meet the needs of pulmonary rehabilitation leaders and provide at-home resources for patients who are unable to attend in-person rehabilitation sessions.